hazemhagrass/phonegap-background/README.md

-# BackgroundJS plugin for Cordova / PhoneGap
+#  phonegap-background plugin for Cordova / PhoneGap

 This Plugin is inspired from [phonegap-backgroundjs](https://github.com/jocull/phonegap-backgroundjs) plugin